Sunday, April 29, 2007

 The other stage where people tend to go wrong is Stage Four.
 They confuse fixing a car with restoring a car.
 Restoring a car is fine - but it is not cheap.
 And, of course, by driving a restored car, one sacrifices the innate panache and style that comes with driving a wreck.

 There are so many cars on this planet they should all be free, really.
-While I have been known to pay good money for a car in the past ($2000 for a '65 Phoenix, $1700 for a '61 Spitfire) i object to it in principle.
-Here we are, with centuries of mechanical knowledge behind us, and the capacity to build a beautiful machine which could last hundreds of years - and manufacturers construct crappy disposable pieces of junk with names like "Daewoo."
+While I have been known to pay good money for a car in the past ($2000 for a '65 Phoenix, $1700 for a '63 Spitfire) i object to it in principle.
+Here we are, with centuries of mechanical knowledge behind us, and the capacity to build a beautiful machine which could last for hundreds of years - and instead we get crappy disposable pieces of junk with names like "Daewoo."
 I mean, really.

 So I place a "Wanted To Buy: licensed bomb" classified ad in the paper.
 One of the many perks of my job is free classified ads.
 Woo hoo.
 A girl rings up and says her boyfriend has left a Sunny in her driveway.
 She makes it sound like he has left a steaming turd.
 I say i will pop around with a mate and see what we can do.
 The rusty, dusty Datsun rests atop its blocks like Gandhi atop a funeral pyre.
 It has minor crash damage, nothing to stop it running, a rear seat decimated by years of sun, and a dead battery.
 Two front wheels with bald tyres lie in the grass nearby.
 Perfect, i think.